birla/chakra-landing/content/pages/about.md

           humans.
       - title: Absorption
         description: >
-          Phytic Acids inherently present in the barn of the Grain inhibits availability of Minerals and Vitamins by binding with them.
-The process of Soaking and Sprouting breaks them down thus the said Nutrients are now easily available to human body for absorption by intestine.
+          Phytic Acids inherently present in the barn of the Grain inhibit the availability of Minerals and Vitamins by binding with them.
+The process of Soaking and Sprouting breaks them down, thus the said Nutrients become easily available to human body for absorption by the intestine.
       - title: Bottom Line?
         description: >